-11.3 Voting on planning decisions
+Voting on planning decisions

-- 11.3.1 The general manager must keep a register containing, for each planning decision made at a meeting of the council or a council committee (including, but not limited to a committee of the council), the names of the councillors who supported the decision and the names of any councillors who opposed (or are taken to have opposed) the decision. - 11.3.2 For the purpose of maintaining the register, a division is taken to have been called whenever a motion for a planning decision is put at a meeting of the council or a council committee. - 11.3.3 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.3.4 Clauses 11.3.1 11.3.3 apply also to meetings that are closed to the public. - 11.3.5 Note: Clauses 11.3.1-11.3.4 reflect section 375A of the Act.The requirements of clause 11.3.1 may be satisfied by maintaining a register of the minutes of each planning decision.
+- 11.12 The general manager must keep a register containing, for each planning decision made at a meeting of the council or a council committee (including, but not limited to a committee of the council), the names of the councillors who supported the decision and the names of any councillors who opposed (or are taken to have opposed) the decision. - 11.13 For the purpose of maintaining the register, a division is taken to have been called whenever a motion for a planning decision is put at a meeting of the council or a council committee. - 11.14 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.15 Clauses 11.12-11.14 apply also to meetings that are closed to the public.

+Note: Clauses 11.12-11.15 reflect section 375A of the Act.

+Note: The requirements of clause 11.12 may be satisfied by maintaining a register of the minutes of each planning decision.

-12COMMITTEE OF THE WHOLE
+12 COMMITTEE OF THE WHOLE

-- 12.1 The council may resolve itself into a committee to consider any matter before the council.
-Note: This clause reflects section 373 of the Act. - 12.2 All the provisions of this code relating to meetings of the council, so far as they are applicable, extend to and govern the proceedings of the council when in committee of the whole, except the provisions limiting the number and duration of speeches.
-Note: Clauses 10.20-10.30 limit the number and duration of speeches. - 12.3 The general manager or, in the absence of the general manager, an employee of the council designated by the general manager, is responsible for reporting to the council the proceedings of the committee of the whole.
-It is not necessary to report the proceedings in full but any recommendations of the committee must be reported. - 12.4 The council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in the council's minutes.
+12.1 The council may resolve itself into a committee to consider any matter before the council.

+12.2 All the provisions of this code relating to meetings of the council, so far as they are applicable, extend to and govern the proceedings of the council when in committee of the whole, except the provisions limiting the number and duration of speeches.

+Note: Clauses 10.20-10.30 limit the number and duration of speeches.

+- 12.3 The general manager or, in the absence of the general manager, an employee of the council designated by the general manager, is responsible for reporting to the council the proceedings of the committee of the whole.
+It is not necessary to report the proceedings in full, but any recommendations of the committee must be reported. - 12.4 The council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in the council's minutes.
 However, the council is not taken to have adopted the report until a motion for adoption has been made and passed.

-13DEALING WITH ITEMS BY EXCEPTION
+13 DEALING WITH ITEMS BY EXCEPTION